Buying A House As-Is: What To Know

 Sellers list their homes for sale as-is when they don’t want to do any repairs before closing.
 It means there are no guarantees from the seller that everything’s in working condition, and they’re not required to provide a Seller’s Disclosure.
 If you buy an “as-is” home and later find major problems, you’re responsible for the repairs.

-“As-is” sellers still need to meet federal and state minimum disclosure standards, which include telling you about things like lead paint.
+“As-is” sellers still need to meet federal and state minimum disclosure standards, which include telling you about conditions like lead paint.

 “As-is” doesn’t always mean broken beyond repair.
 There are many reasons why a seller might list a home as-is even with minor or no issues.
 The seller may be in debt and not have the money to pay for repairs.
 The seller might not have time to wait for contractors to finish a major job.
 There are also plenty of non-repair-related reasons why a seller might list a home as-is.